 For babies birth-24mos and their caregivers.
 Books, songs, rhymes, and movement that build early literacy skills, followed by plenty of time to socialize and play!
 Siblings always welcome.

-For children aged 2-6 and their caregivers.
-Books, songs, rhymes, and movement in an energetic storytime designed to build early literacy skills while having fun.
-Siblings always welcome.
+Share books, songs, rhymes, and movement at this energetic storytime designed to promote school readiness and build early literacy skills while having fun.
+Geared to children aged 2-5 yrs and their caregivers.
+Siblings always welcome!

 We strive to model dialogic reading in storytime, and encourage parents and caregivers to approach reading with their child the same way.
 In a nutshell, it entails asking questions that involve your child as you read: "Oooh, what do you think will happen next?"
 "Which animal is this?
 What sound does it make?"
 "Look at his face!
 How do you think he's feeling now?"